-The Account Director for Investor Relations is an experienced communicator who thrives in an environment where passion, creativity and curiosity are valued.
+The Investor Relations Health Lead is an experienced communicator who thrives in an environment where passion, creativity and curiosity are valued.
 A passion for client service, staff development and networking with a keen interest to play a leadership role supporting the agency’s growing client roster of health science accounts.
-The AD has excellent relationships with healthcare journalists and will lead media relations initiatives on several key accounts.
-In addition, the AD loves AP style, has excellent grammar, understands social media channels, and knows how to motivate junior staff for results.
+The IR Health Lead has excellent relationships with analysts, investors, and bankers and will lead investor relations initiatives on several key accounts.
+In addition, the IR Health Lead, has excellent grammar, understands financial markets, and knows how to motivate junior staff for results.
 Possesses strong skills in investor communications, financial media, social media, writing, client counseling, and sales.

 Includes, but not limited to the following: